 - 240 ml (1 cup) buttermilk*

 - Spoon out the mixture into your prepared tin.
-Pop a few extra chocolate pieces on top for show.
-Bake for 5 minutes before turning down the heat 180 C (360 F) and baking for a further 10-15 minutes (this will depend on your oven) or until a knife inserted into the middle comes out clean.
-The initial high heat of the oven will help the muffins to rise quickly, creating those lovely domed tops.
-Leave muffins to cool completely on a cooling rack.
+Bake for 5 minutes before turning down the heat to 180 C (360 F) and bake for a further 13-15 minutes or golden brown on top and a skewer inserted into the middle comes out clean.

 *If you don’t have any buttermilk on hand, make your own by combining 1 cup of milk with 1 tablespoon of white vinegar.
 Leave to curdle for 5 minutes before using.